Membracel -Regenerative Porous Membrane

 For an effective treatment, it is essential to choose the membrane correctly.
 The following procedures will help ensure that you choose the right Membracel:

-• Choice of size: t is important to consider the size of the wound to choose the most suitable size, so that Membracel covers the entire exposed injury area exceeding by at least 1 cm (1/3 in) beyond its edges.
+• Choice of size: it is important to consider the size of the wound to choose the most suitable size, so that Membracel covers the entire exposed injury area exceeding by at least 1 cm (1/3 in) beyond its edges.

 • The following shapes and sizes are available: